-ROTARY/One is made up of approximately 200 professional men and women who meet together to collaborate on business as well as use our collective talents and resources to make a difference in the world.
+ROTARY/One is made up of professionals who meet together to collaborate on business as well as use our collective talents and resources to make a difference in the world.

 ROTARY/One has contributed in a meaningful way to significant Chicago community and international projects, including: